Tanya’s incredibly lo-fi web site

 Eric Bogosian is just completely amazing.
 Anything he does is fantastic, but his solo performances are like nothing else I've ever seen.
 There was a great quote on his web site that described one of his solos as "pure unadulterated filth".
 Maybe so, but he just says the things that we all think but would never admit to.
 I just came up with the perfect description of his solos -- it's like holding up a mirror to popular American culture, warts and all.
 Scary, funny, disturbing...

 Cruises!
-I completed my 14th cruise in April 2007 on the Norwegian Dawn
+I completed my 15th cruise in December 2014 on the Celebrity Constellation

 back to top